-Shakyamuni Buddha spoke for the last time to his monks: “All composite matters are subject to decay.
+Shakyamuni Buddha spoke for the last time to his monks: “All conditioned phenomena are subject to decay.
 Let the truth of suffering galvanise your practice.
 Let the discipline of Dharma be your guiding master.
-Strive on always in diligence”.
+Strive on always with diligence”.

 Buddha then passed into maniparinirvana - the sorrowless sphere of spontaneous accomplishing clear light.

 For seven days, homages and offerings were made by men, non-beings, gods and deities from the ten directions.
 The holy body (kudung) of the Buddha housed in a casket adorned with flowers and incense was placed upon a pyre of scented wood and fragrant oil for the cremation.
 Several attempts to lit the pyre were unsuccessful.
 It was then revealed by a disciple who had the supra-mundane cognition (ngönshé) of clairvoyance that this was because Mahakashyapa (Ösung Chenpo) the most senior disciple and his five hundred students were still en route to the ceremony.
 The moment Mahakashyapa arrived and after he had prostrated before the casket, the pyre instantly burst into flame by itself.

 The relics from the cremation were divided into eight parts and were distributed to enshrine eight separate stupas (chöten) representing eight important events in the life of Shakyamuni Buddha.

 This concluded a brief description of the twelve great deeds of the Buddha.